 What is a forex broker?

 Fortunately, there is an easier way for individuals to enter the forex market and have the opportunity to make a profit.
 However, they need a little assistance.
-Traders would need an intermediary to link them to the market.
+Traders would need an intermediary to connect them to the market.
 This intermediary is a foreign exchange trading provider, also called a forex broker.

 Different Styles of Forex trading

-Let’s take a look at the various methods you could employ
+Let’s take a look at the various methods you could employ.

 Trading style | How often do you trade | Length of time holding a position | Idea generation |